 The ever-popular teriyaki sauce is a marinade, a glaze, and a sauce all rolled into one.
 And teriyaki, by itself, is a Japanese technique of grilling over an open flame while basting the food with a glaze.
 The sight of crackly and crispy morsels of grilled meat, fish, or vegetables glistening with viscous teriyaki sauce is bound to make anyone hungry.
 Even the picky eaters in the family can’t resist a teriyaki meal.

 Present-day teriyaki sauces have evolved from a soy sauce and mirin base to now include ingredients like onions, ginger, garlic, pineapple juice, sugar, and even bourbon.
 Some of the sauces don’t even contain soy and yet are full of umami—which, translated, means "pleasant savory taste"—and pack a punch.

-There is an option out there for your cooking style and dietary needs, and we picked the best teriyaki sauces to help you make a selection.
+There is an option out there for your cooking style, and we picked the best teriyaki sauces to help you make a selection.

 Best Overall: Kikkoman Original Takumi Teriyaki Sauce

 The Kikkoman Takumi series of sauces are created using an age-old method of traditionally brewed soy sauce with sweet rice wine.
 Then ginger, garlic, onions, and sesame are added in to create bold flavors and sumptuous texture.
 It is great to use as a marinade and as a dipping sauce for a variety of dishes.

 We think it's especially good for grilled or baked salmon to complement all the richness in the fish.
 When rich, fatty fish meets sublime Asian flavors, together they make a dish that is simply irresistible.